If you are diagnosed with

 treatment options and possible outcomes of those treatments.
 Testicular cancer

-is considered a highly curable disease, especially when diagnosed at an early
+is highly curable, especially when it's diagnosed at an early

-remove the affected testicle(s).
+Treatment begins with surgery (orchiectomy) to remove the affected testicle.
 After surgery, depending on which type of cancer cells are

 present and whether your cancer has spread to other areas of your body (stage), you may need only surveillance.
-Or you may need further treatment with chemotherapy, radiation therapy, or surgery to remove lymph nodes (RPLND).
+Or you may need further treatment.

-If your cancer was found early, you may have a choice regarding further treatment.
+If your cancer was found early, you may have a choice about further treatment.
 Talk with your doctor about the risks and possible side effects of each treatment option.
-For more information, see: